How CPA Services for Small Business Help You Sell Your S Corporation Tax-Efficiently

 Common Tax Pitfalls When Selling an S Corporation

-● Overlooking built-in gains (BIG) tax for formerly C corp entities
+• Overlooking built-in gains from former C corp periods

 Timing is critical.
 Most major tax decisions must be finalized during the Letter of Intent (LOI) or